tierra/wordpress-plugin-tests/readme.md

 Running Unit Tests Locally
 --------------------------

-1. Clone a copy of the WordPress from this GitHub mirror of the official develop.svn.wordpress.org repository:
+1. Clone a copy of WordPress from this GitHub mirror of the official develop.svn.wordpress.org repository:

    ```git clone https://github.com/tierra/wordpress.git```